Mission / Purpose

 CCGS supports two communities in this way.
 At home in Carroll County Maryland, CCGS offers resources and experience for our members and community to conduct their research examining family history and provide a place where people can come together to share and aide others in research.
 CCGS offers programs, speakers and special projects which encourage community participation and sharing.

 Across the nation, we offer distant researchers membership, local expertise and resources to aide them in their research, where branches of their family tree may have resided in Carroll County, Maryland.
 Through our wide collection of Carroll County specific books, resources and historical knowledge we want to encourage researchers to engage us and allow us to help breakdown that brick wall or provide information to assist you in your research.

 CCGS Executive Board

-The Carroll County Genealogical Society meetings are held the third Monday of each month March through May and September through November at 7:30 p.m. at the Westminster Library, 50 E. Main Street, Westminster.
-Refreshments are served beginning at 7:00.
-Meeting announcements can be located under current events.
+The Carroll County Genealogical Society meetings are held the third Monday of each month March through May and September through November.
+Details will be announced for upcoming meetings on our home page.
 The public is always welcome.

 Our focus, our history...

 Carroll County was formed in 1837 it's boundaries created from Baltimore and Frederick Counties.

 It is an area rich in history and stories of families starting a new beginning.
 When the first settlers left the Atlantic Coast and the shorelines of the Chesapeake Bay heading west, past the first fault drop in the streams and rivers flowing from the mountains to the coast they found rich farmland and quick running streams to power mills before the Appalachian Mountains.
 It was here that many families had their first start in a wild frontier and it is from here that families would begin to migrate further west to the Ohio River Valley and southward towards Tennessee and Kentucky.